Punktum-dk/epp-service-specification/README.md

 This command will always return: `2101`, indicating unimplemented command.

-The deletion of contact objects is handled automatically by DK Hostmaster.
+The deletion of contact objects is handled automatically by Punktum dk.
 The following status flags will be set:

 - `clientDeleteProhibited`
 - `serverDeleteProhibited`